zhaime/zoehaime/content/home/experience.md

   * Running day-to-day project work
   * Contributing to dissemination output<br>

-  Previously worked on - Digital Dialogues I: a co-creation (with young people) art-based research project, aiming to produce resources for mental health practitioners to improve their ability to communicate with young people about the impact of the online world on mental health.<br>
+  Previously worked on - Digital Dialogues I: a co-creation (with young people) art-based research project, aiming to produce resources for mental health practitioners to improve their ability to communicate with young people about the impact of the online world on mental health.<br><br>

-    Responsibilities include:
+    Responsibilities included:

   * Recruiting and managing young people in a research advisory group
   * Creation of topic guides/surveys